rahull0328/Hibernate-Basics/readme.md

 ## Q. What are the inheritance mapping strategies?
 ## Q. What is automatic dirty checking in hibernate?
 ## Q. Explain Hibernate configuration file and Hibernate mapping file?

+## Q. What is Named SQL Query?
+What are the benefits of Named SQL Query?

+**Answer:** Named SQL queries in Hibernate allow you to define SQL queries in the mapping files or annotations, giving them a name for reuse.
+Benefits include better organization, reusability, and performance optimization.

+## Q. How to log hibernate generated sql queries in log files?

+**Answer:** To log Hibernate-generated SQL queries, configure logging in log4j or slf4j properties, set hibernate.show_sql=true, and adjust log levels.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>